alastairs/mocking-bird/test-doubles/README.md

 ### What are the Test Double types again?

-:see-no-evil: **Fakes** are hand-rolled test-only implementations of a dependent interface.
+🙈 **Fakes** are hand-rolled test-only implementations of a dependent interface.
 You completely control everything about this implementation, so you and your tests see no evil.
-:hear-no-evil: **Mocks** can be used when you want to assert that some method was called.
+🙉 **Mocks** can be used when you want to assert that some method was called.
 You are verifying their behaviour to ensure your tests hear no evil.
-:speak-no-evil: **Stubs** can be used to specify canned responses to requests that are made to a given dependency.
+🙊 **Stubs** can be used to specify canned responses to requests that are made to a given dependency.
 You are stubbing out the wider environment to ensure your tests do not mislead you, that they speak no evil.